nardoz-dev/LiVeSe/docs/2nddelivery/2ndDelivery.md

 At the end of the first delivery we received the following comments :

-1.  the connection of security to lights, sounds and "Peoples" should be better supported
+1. The connection of security to lights, sounds and "Peoples" should be better supported
       -  How do you realize whether indeed people consider the environment safer?
-      -  infrared use is interesting, but you never mention that the number of people is a key metric ...
+      -  Infrared use is interesting, but you never mention that the number of people is a key metric ...
 2. The algorithm that classifies the streets based on the input was not presented properly
 3. You show components, but they should be connected to have a reference architecture
 4. What are the requirements in terms of operation time and consequently consumption